Skip to main content

 NO BOXED WARNING1

-• Hypersensitivity: Hypersensitivity reactions, including anaphylaxis, serum sickness or serum sickness-like reactions, angioedema, generalized urticaria, rash, erythema nodosum, and erythema multiforme have been reported.
-If a clinically significant hypersensitivity reaction occurs, institute appropriate therapy and discontinue DUPIXENT
+• Hypersensitivity: Hypersensitivity reactions, including anaphylaxis, acute generalized exanthematous pustulosis (AGEP), serum sickness or serum sickness-like reactions, angioedema, generalized urticaria, rash, erythema nodosum, and erythema multiforme have been reported.
+A case of AGEP was reported in an adult subject who participated in the bullous pemphigoid development program.
+If a clinically significant hypersensitivity reaction occurs, institute appropriate therapy and discontinue DUPIXENT.

 Please see additional Warnings and Precautions in the Prescribing Information and Important Safety Information below.